 There are many formal educational opportunities available to REALTORS®, some of which result in certifications such as Accredited Buyer’s Representative (ABR), Senior Real Estate Specialist (SRES), Graduate Real Estate Institute (GRI), etc. Additionally, the local REALTOR® Association offers free classes year round on a multitude of subjects such as homeowners’ insurance, contract negotiation, contract law and home owners’ associations.
 There is also endless information that can be gathered from research on the internet.
 Ask a prospective real estate agent what additional training or research they’ve done that benefits you.
 Have they made an effort to keep up with current mortgage options, insurance requirements, building standards, potential title issues, or contract pitfalls?
 The bottom line is don’t be shy about finding out what knowledge and expertise your prospective REALTOR® has to offer you.

 You should also ask a prospective REALTOR® how much assistance they will give you after you are under contract to purchase a home.
 This is especially important if you don’t have a lot of free time or if you are moving in from out of town.
 There are contractual deadlines that have to be met and if you don’t meet them and the deal falls through you could lose your security deposit.
-Inspections have to be arranged, the lending process has to be monitored, homeowner’s insurance must be secured, moving arrangements have to be made, etc. Almost any agent will provide you with recommended vendors, but not all of them will go above and beyond and help you make the arrangements.
+The time between the signing of the sales contract and closing on the home is called the “contract to close” period.
+Inspections have to be arranged, the lending process has to be monitored, homeowner’s insurance must be secured, title insurance must be obtained,a survey completed, etc. Almost any agent will provide you with recommended vendors, but not all of them will go above and beyond and help you make the arrangements.

 Another very important characteristic for your agent to have is tenacity.
 It is a rare occurrence when everything goes smoothly from the time of signing the purchase contract to the closing table.
 You should feel comfortable that when a problem arises your REALTOR® is someone who will jump in and take charge!
 And last but not least, be sure to find a REALTOR® you feel you can trust and one that you have a good rapport with.
 You’ll be spending a lot of time with this person so make it someone who you’ll enjoy being with.